movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 OpenBSD buffer cache.
 Adding a second cache containing untracked copies of the same bytes would waste memory and create coherency problems.

+Logical mapping and mirror-aware physical reads are centralized in `btrfs_io.c`.
+Metadata header validation and data checksum validation run inside the shared mirror loop, so a rejected copy is released before another DUP mirror is tried.
+The interface can also return each mirror's error and the selected mirror.
+Mirrored write submission is not implemented yet.

 This physical cache is not, by itself, enough for writes:

 * A btrfs metadata block is identified by logical bytenr, owner, level, and